StackVista/stackstate-docs/setup/agent/linux.md

 **StackState Agent V2**
 {% endhint %}

 StackState Agent V2 can be installed on Linux systems running CentOS, Debian, Fedora, RedHat or Ubuntu.
 The Agent collects data from the host where it is running and can be configured to integrate with external systems.
-Retrieved data is pushed to StackState.
+Retrieved data is pushed to StackState, to work with this data the [StackState Agent StackPack](/stackpacks/integrations/agent.md) must be installed in your StackState instance.
 For details of the data retrieved and available integrations, see the [StackPack integration documentation](/stackpacks/integrations).

 ## Setup